overture-stack/prelude/README.md

 - [ ] **Entry Modal**

-    - Create a model that displays on startup providing information to new users on how to use the resource
+    - [x] Create a model that displays on startup providing information to new users on how to use the resource
+    - [ ] Get entry modal to close onclick event

 ### Guides